wenlzhang/obsidian-todoist-context-bridge/ENHANCED_SYNC_GUIDE.md

 - **Sync all tasks in vault**:
   - Comprehensive sync of all linked tasks across entire vault
-  - Leverages enhanced sync optimizations when available
+  - Uses journal-based sync for optimal performance
   - Equivalent to automatic sync but triggered manually

 ## Performance Comparison